-- (1) A Customs officer may detain a person who: - (a) is required to comply with a direction given under section 36; and - (b) fails to comply with that direction. - (2) If a Customs officer has reasonable cause to suspect that a person who is detained under section 165, 166 or 167 is a person to whom 1 or more of the provisions of section 36 apply, the Customs officer may: - (a) detain the person under this section as well as the other section; or - (b) if the detention under the other section has ended or is about to end, further detain the person under this section. - (3) A Customs officer may detain or further detain a person under this section only for the purposes of obtaining the attendance of, or making inquiries of, another Customs officer who is authorised, for a matter specified in section 36(1), to do 1 or more of the following: - (a) question the person; - (b) ascertain or determine a matter relating to the status of the person; - (c) detain the person; - (d) arrest the person. - (4) A person must not be detained or further detained under this section for a period exceeding the shorter of: - (a) 4 hours: or - (b) if the person's detention commenced under section 165 or 166, the maximum period for which the person could, at the time of his or her detention or further detention under subsection (2), have been detained under section 165 or 166. - (5) Reasonable force may be used, if necessary, to detain or further detain a person under this section. - (6) This section does not prevent a person:

-- (a) being detained or further detained under another provision of this Act or under any other enactment if there are lawful grounds for that detention; or - (b) being arrested under section 206. - (7) In this section, 'detention' includes the delivery of a person to a police station or into the custody of a police officer.
+- (1) A Customs officer may detain a person who: - (a) is required to comply with a direction given under Section 36; and - (b) fails to comply with that direction. - (2) Where a Customs officer has reasonable cause to suspect that a person who is detained under Section 165, 166 or 167 is a person to whom 1 or more of the provisions of Section 36 apply, the Customs officer may: - (a) detain the person under this Section as well as the other Section; or - (b) if the detention under the other Section has ended or is about to end, further detain the person under this Section. - (3) A Customs officer may detain or further detain a person under this Section only for the purposes of obtaining the attendance of, or making inquiries of, another Customs officer who is authorised, for a matter specified in Section 36(1), to do 1 or more of the following: - (a) question the person; - (b) ascertain or determine a matter relating to the status of the person; - (c) detain the person; or - (d) arrest the person. - (4) A person shall not be detained or further detained under this Section for a period exceeding the shorter of: - (a) 4 hours; or - (b) if the person's detention commenced under Section 165 or 166, the maximum period for which the person could, at the time of his or her detention or further detention under subsection (2), have been detained under Section 165 or 166. - (5) Reasonable force may be used, if necessary, to detain or further detain a person under this Section. - (6) This Section does not prevent a person: - (a) being detained or further detained under another provision of this Act or under any other written law if there are lawful grounds for that detention; or - (b) being arrested under Section 206. - (7) In this Section, 'detention' includes the delivery of a person to a police station or into the custody of a Police officer.

-169. Persons to whom sections 170, 171(1), and 172 apply
+169 Persons to whom Sections 170, 171(1) and 172 apply

-Sections 170, 171(1), and 172 apply to:
+Sections 170, 171(1) and 172 apply to:

-- (a) a person on board a craft that has arrived in, or a craft that is about to departfrom, the Republic; or - (b) a person in the process of disembarking from, or embarking on to, a craft described in paragraph (a); or - (c) a person who, having entered into the Republic at a Customs place, remains in that Customs place.
+- (a) a person on board a craft that has arrived in, or a craft that is about to depart from, the Republic; - (b) a person in the process of disembarking from, or embarking on to, a craft described in paragraph (a); or - (c) a person who, having entered into the Republic at a Customs place, remains in that Customs place.

-170. Preliminary search of persons by use of aids
+170 Preliminary search of persons by use of aids

-- (1) A Customs officer or a police officer may conduct a preliminary search of a person to whom this section applies, and may detain that person for the purposes of conducting that preliminary search. - (2) Sections 171 to 173 apply if, after a preliminary search under subsection (1), a Customs officer or a police officer has reasonable cause to suspect that a person has hidden on or about his or her person a thing described in section 171(1). - (3) A 'preliminary search' is a search that: - (a) involves little or no physical contact between the person conducting the search and the person being searched; and - (b) is conducted by using any aid, such as, a dog, chemical substance, x-ray or imaging equipment, or other mechanical, electrical, or electronic device, or any other similar aid, but not by any more invasive means.
+- (1) A Customs officer or a police officer may conduct a preliminary search of a person to whom this Section applies, and may detain that person for the purposes of conducting that preliminary search. - (2) Sections 171, 172 and 173 apply if, after a preliminary search under subsection (1), a Customs officer or a police officer has reasonable cause to suspect that a person has hidden on or about his or her person a thing described in Section 171(1). - (3) A 'preliminary search' is a search that: - (a) involves little or no physical contact between the person conducting the search and the person being searched; and - (b) is conducted by using any aid, such as, a dog, chemical substance, x-ray or imaging equipment, or other mechanical, electrical, or electronic device, or any other similar aid, but not by any more invasive means.

-171. Searching of persons if reasonable cause to suspect items hidden
+171 Searching of persons if reasonable cause to suspect items hidden